-Though there are no explicit Biblical texts that demand that a person joins the church, there are indications within the New Testament that do suggest that church membership was practised.
+Though there are no explicit Biblical texts that demand that a person joins the church as a member, there are indications within the New Testament that do suggest that church membership was practised.
 First, the early church did keep a list of its members.
-We know from 1 Tim 5:9 that a list of widows was kept so it is very likely they did have a church list of sorts.
-Second, the fact that Paul tells the Corinthian church to exclude the sinful brother from fellowship (in 1 Cor.
-5:2 and 7) points to the direction that the church had a roll call of membership.
+We know from 1 Timothy 5:9 that a list of widows was kept so it is very likely they did have a church list of sorts.
+Second, the fact that Paul tells the Corinthian church to exclude the sinful brother from fellowship (in 1 Corinthians 5:2 and 7) seems to imply that the church had a roll call of membership.
 Third, God has never been fuzzy in terms of making a distinction of separating His people from the world.
-In Rev. 21:27 and Phil 4:3, the Bible does suggest that God himself has a book of life where he does record those who belong to Him.
+In Revelation 21:27 and Philippians 4:3, the Bible does suggest that God himself has a book of life where He does record those who belong to Him.

-Third, join a church for the sake of the church leaders.
 If regular worshippers don’t eventually make themselves known to the pastor as members of the church, then the pastor cannot take responsibility for them as part of his particular flock.
-Pastors need to know for which sheep God will hold them accountable so that they can tend to them most responsibly and effectively (Heb 13:17).
+Pastors need to know for which sheep God will hold them accountable so that they can tend to them most responsibly and effectively (Hebrews 13:17).

-Fourth, join the church because you want the Gospel to go forth in power.
 If you truly believe that the Gospel needs to be communicated to the community, your commitment to the local body of Christ is vital.
-By committing to local church, you express that commitment through tithing and giving to the church’s needs.
+By committing to local church, you express that commitment through tithing, giving to the church’s needs, and serving in ministry.
 Your contribution to the church’s resources will then free the pastors and leaders to do what God has called them to do.

-Fifth, join the church because Jesus never wants half-baked Commitments.
 Jesus never expects our faith to be lukewarm but to be committed.
-Just as a marriage act is an outward expression of an inward commitment.
-Joining a local church solidifies that commitment that we are committed to shepherd the flock he has placed under our care (see John 21).
+Just as a marriage act is an outward expression of an inward commitment, joining a local church solidifies the commitment that we are committed to shepherd the flock He has placed under our care (see John 21).

-If you are interested in church membership at ABC, please see Marilyn Weir or Ed Reid or Pastor Timothy
+If you are interested in church membership at ABC, please see Pastor Matt Sampson.